oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/README.md

 8. You can test if the volume is mounted by restarting the instance and run the **lsblk** command.

-*"For more information on mounting block volumes with consistent device path see [fstab Options for Block Volumes Using Consistent Device Paths](https://docs.oracle.com/en-us/iaas/Content/Block/References/fstaboptionsconsistentdevicepaths.htm#fstab_Options_for_Block_Volumes_Using_Consistent_Device_Paths)."*
+For more information on mounting block volumes with consistent device path see [fstab Options for Block Volumes Using Consistent Device Paths](https://docs.oracle.com/en-us/iaas/Content/Block/References/fstaboptionsconsistentdevicepaths.htm#fstab_Options_for_Block_Volumes_Using_Consistent_Device_Paths).

 - **For volumes that don't use consistent device path:**